2024 Haryana Legislative Assembly election: Allegations and controversy

-On 5 November, 2025 Congress leader and Lok Sabha Leader of Opposition Rahul Gandhi alleged vote fraud in the 2024 Haryana Legislative Assembly election.
+On 5 November, 2025 Congress leader and Lok Sabha Leader of Opposition Rahul Gandhi alleged vote fraud in the 2024 Haryana legislative assembly elections.
 He claimed theft of over 25 lakh votes in Haryana.
 He presented evidence including repeated use of the same photographic images in voter rolls and cited the case of a Brazilian mode's image, which appeared on multiple voter IDs across Haryana.

 Rahul Gandhi mentioned a specific example of a BJP sarpanch from Uttar Pradesh in his allegations regarding fake voters in Haryana during the 2024 Assembly elections.
 He claimed that thousands of voters were registered both in Haryana and Uttar Pradesh, violating electoral laws.
 Among these, he cited a BJP sarpanch named Dalchand, whose name and his son's name appeared on the voter lists in both UP and Haryana.
 Rahul pointed out that most of these dual-registered voters were BJP supporters or local leaders.

 At the press conference, Rahul Gandhi showed the prior statement of Haryana Chief Minister Nayab Singh Saini confidently stated that he had the "system" (vayvastha (in hindi)) in place to ensure the BJP’s victory.
 He claimed that all arrangements were made properly for the BJP to win the election.

 He also pointed to BJP leaders voting in multiple locations, addresses listed as "House no. Zero" being used fraudulently, and irregularities with postal ballots never seen before in Haryana.
 He stated that the Congress party physically verified some of these "House No. 0" addresses and found actual houses there, showing that the explanation by Chief Election Commissioner Gyanesh Kumar was false and misleading.
 He also dismissed Ganesh Kumar's claim that "House No. 0" voters were poor or homeless, saying this was a method to hide fraudulent voters.
 He presented examples such as a two-storey house registered as "House No. 0" and cases where multiple voters were registered at one address that physically could not exist.
 Gandhi accused the Election Commission of India (ECI) of colluding with the BJP in this "systematic theft of democracy," presenting what he called "100% proof" to back his claims.

+Although none of these allegations have been justified by a court or any news outlet.